 APhA is also involved with the Joint Federal Pharmacy Seminar (JFPS), the largest annual event for federal pharmacy.
-Working with federal pharmacy advisors, APhA coordinates the education and meeting activities for this important event, and serves as the Accreditation Council for Pharmacy Education provider.
+Working with federal pharmacy advisors and healthcare professionals, APhA coordinates the education and meeting activities for this important event, and serves as the Accreditation Council for Pharmacy Education provider.
 For more information, visit http://jfpsmeeting.pharmacist.com/.

 APhA has partnered with Paws for Veterans since 2012.
 The organization provides service dogs to veterans with posttraumatic stress disorder.
 Paws for Veterans is the official Community Service Project (Friends in Pharmacy) for both the Joint Federal Pharmacy Seminar and the APhA Annual Meeting.
-We raised nearly $12,000 for Paws for Veterans during APhA2016 in Baltimore, and since our partnership began 6 years ago, we have raised close to $42,000 for the organization.
+We raised nearly $12,000 for Paws for Veterans during APhA2016 in Baltimore.
+Since our partnership began 6 years ago, we have raised close to $42,000 for the organization.

 The APhA Flagpole Memorial, located in front of APhA headquarters, honors federal pharmacists who have served during American conflicts.
 Originally installed in 1948, the granite base depicts six uniformed pharmacists from the Revolutionary War to World War II.
 In 1992, the memorial was updated with a bronze relief depicting uniformed male and female pharmacists who served in the U.S. Army, Navy, and Air Force during the Korean, Vietnam, and Persian Gulf wars.